dmytrostriletskyi/threads-net/README.md

 * Retrieve a user's identifier manually from a public service like this one — https://commentpicker.com/instagram-user-id.php.
 * Use private `API` method (`threads.private_api.get_user_id`) which use much more stable endpoint.
 You can just fetch a user identifier once via it and then pass it to public `API` and it will work.

+#### Two-Factor Authentication (2FA)

+Currently, it is not possible to use private `API` with two-factor authentication enabled on the account.
+If you do not disable it, you might face issues like [#37](https://github.com/dmytrostriletskyi/threads-net/issues/37).
+So, in order to use private `API`, you have to disable it first.
+By the way, there are plans in the roadmap to manage authentication for such accounts so you don't have to disable it.

 ### Terminology